gardener/diki/docs/rulesets/pod-security-standards/ruleset.md

 ---

-### PSS-B001 - HostProcess <a id="PSS-B001"></a>
+### PSS-B001 - Host Process <a id="PSS-B001"></a>

 #### Description
-Windows Pods offer the ability to run HostProcess containers which enables privileged access to the Windows host machine.
+Windows Pods offer the ability to run Host Process containers which enables privileged access to the Windows host machine.
 Privileged access to the host is disallowed in the Baseline policy.

 #### Fix
 Do not set `securityContext.windowsOptions.hostProcess` to `true` at the pod or container level.